- Last updated on January 24, 2023

 - Best USA (Napa): Mt.
 Brave Malbec 2012

-- Best France: Georges Vigouroux Château de Haute-Serre Malbec 2016
+- Best France runner-up: Georges Vigouroux Château de Haute-Serre Malbec 2016

 - Best Argentina: El Enemigo Malbec 2017